The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

-At subsequent moments of time corresponding to $ t = 4 $ (Fig.~\ref{figC}(c)) and $ t = 7 $ (Fig.~\ref{figC}(d)), the peak values of the density in caustics drop while the phase space curves illustrate well the fact that density peaks are located at the points where the streams merge.
-We emphasize that the two extreme caustics developed near the electrodes practically remain still for a long time.
+At subsequent moments of time corresponding to $ t = 4 $ (Fig.~\ref{figC}(c)) and $ t = 7 $ (Fig.~\ref{figC}(d)) the peak values of the density in caustics drop, while the phase space curves illustrate well the fact that density peaks are located at the points where the streams merge.
+We emphasize that the two extreme caustics developed near the electrodes remain practically still for a long time.
 Simultaneously, the two central caustics diverge from the centre and give rise to caustic waves.
-We point out that a caustic motion is observed in the study of the nonlinear dynamics of one-dimensional flows, for a self-gravitating cold nondissipative substance \cite{Gure93}.
-In this case particles are attracted to each other and the particle countermotion arises naturally.
-The development of caustics in a system consisting of several kind of charged particles is also possible.
-Such a phenomenon was observed in a simulation of the expansion of a plasma with negative ions in vacuum \cite{Med10}.
+We point out that caustic motion is observed in the study of nonlinear dynamics of one-dimensional flows for a self-gravitating cold non-dissipative substance \cite{Gure93}.
+In this case particles are attracted to each other and particle countermotion arises naturally.
+Development of caustics in a system consisting of several kind of charged particles is also possible.
+Such a phenomenon is observed in a simulation of the expansion of a plasma with negative ions, in vacuum \cite{Med10}.

 At subsequent instants of time $ t \ge 9$, the central caustics goes across almost immobile extreme caustics and vanishes at the electrodes.
-In that case the particles leave the region located between the electrodes.
+In such case the particles leave the region located between the electrodes.
 It is interesting to note that only particles 2 (initially located in the region $ x > 0 $) exit (leave) to the left, while particles 1 (initially located in the region $ x < 0 $) exit to the right.
-In this situation with two near-electrode caustics, the escape of particles continues till $ t = 13 $.
+In this situation with two near-electrode caustics, escape of particles continues till $t = 13$.
 Then, particles cease to cross the boundaries and begin to stem near-electrode caustics, which now consists of particles of another {\em sort} (Fig.~\ref{figC}(e), $ t = 13.5 $).
 These new caustics slowly approach the previously developed near-electrode caustics and together with them new particle streams arise.